-- Lot 9, Dexter St., redevelopment of foreclosed residential lot, resulting in an affordable single-family home for homeownership (Greater Springfield Habitat for Humanity) - Demolition of 388 Central Street, a blighted and foreclosed nursing home - Demolition of 368 Central Street, a blighted and foreclosed house
+• Lot 9, Dexter St., redevelopment of foreclosed residential lot, resulting in an affordable single-family home for homeownership (Greater Springfield Habitat for Humanity)

 The full impact of NSP1 will be creation of 22 units.
 Of these, 18 will be for homeownership, and 4 will be for rental.
 Eight of the units will be affordable to households with income at or below 50% area median income, and the rest will be affordable to households with income at or below 120% area median income.
 The City is currently evaluating proposals for NSP3 projects.
 It anticipates obligating all NSP3 funds in FY11-12.